Duty to Report

 STEP 1: Contact your managing broker.
 Explain the situation, the potential misconduct you’ve become aware of, and clearly outline any risks you believe the conduct may present to consumers.

-STEP 2: If the licensee or unlicensed employee is engaged at your brokerage, the managing broker should speak with them directly.
+STEP 2: If the licensee is engaged at your brokerage, the managing broker should speak with them directly.
 If the individual(s) are engaged at another brokerage, the managing broker should contact the managing broker at the other brokerage to discuss the conduct, the risks presented by the conduct, and the steps that should be taken to resolve the situation.

 Consult with the Council’s Professional Standards Advisor if you are worried that a client’s interests might be placed at risk by a reporting delay.